15 49.0138 8.38624 arrow 1 bullet 1 6000 1 0 fade https://blog.thepoolfactory.com 300 4000 1

-How To Backwash a DE Filter
+How to Backwash a DE Filter

 One can say to backwash a DE filter system is quite different from backwashing a sand filter.
-The process can differ depending on the DE system
+The process can differ depending on the DE system.

 One can say to backwash a D.E. filter system is quite different from backwashing a sand filter.
 Although they complete the same objective, which is cleaning the internal elements of the filter and lowering its overall pressure, the process can differ depending on the D.E. filter system as well.
 The Hayward EC-40 and Hayward EC-50 are the most common filter systems for above ground pools.
 They do not have a multiport valve (similar to a sand filter) but instead have a “bump” handle at the top of the tank and an outlet for backwashed water at the bottom of the tank.